Jeff Lunn, BEM

 |

-Tony Kelham (Chair) - appointed in 2000
+Tony Kelham - appointed in 2000

 Born in Sheffield, I was educated at All Saints’ Totley and King Edward VII School, Sheffield and then Keble College, Oxford.
 A Geography graduate, I later became a Member of the Royal Town Planning Institute.
 Ever a local government officer, I worked in Wiltshire, Lindsey, Humberside and North Lincolnshire, mainly on town and country planning, environmental issues and community safety.
 In Humberside, we needed both to protect the environment of the Humber Estuary and to promote economic growth.
 This experience convinced me of the importance of good ecological information.
 So when Jeff Lunn asked me to join the Trust I was very pleased to do so.
 As a Trustee I have been particularly impressed by NEYEDC’s joint work with other Local Ecological Record Centres to supply clients with information covering the whole of Yorkshire.
 Now retired, and home alone, Maureen and I still live in East Yorkshire.
 We belong to Beverley Minster Parish Church, which is striving to reduce its carbon footprint whilst keeping the congregation warm. |